CrosswaveOmega/NikkiBot/README.md

 6. **Optional GUI Panel**: A Tkinter GUI Window displays basic status about the running bot within a desktop window.

-7. **Dynamic Tag System**: Create, edit, and retrieve dynamic tags, with a javascript wrapper.
+7. **Dynamic Tag System**: Create, edit, and retrieve dynamic tags.
+Tags can use vanilla JavaScript to change their own text with restrictions

-8. **PurGPT integration:** Can be integreated with the PurGPT API to access and utilize a number of AI Models, with a built in server/user limiting system to prevent api abuse.
+8. **OpenAI integration:** Can be integreated with the OpenAI API or similar to access and utilize a number of AI Models, with a built in server/user limiting system to prevent api abuse.

-9. **Natural Language Command Invocation:**  This bot is capable of invoking it's own Bot Commands through natural language, made easy with my GPT Function Calling Utility function.
+9. **Natural Language Command Invocation:**  This bot is capable of invoking it's own Bot Commands through natural language, made easy with my GPT Function Calling Utility package.

-10. **Article Summarizaiton:** Summarize websites passed in, using a combination of mozilla/readability and the JSPyBridge library.
+10. **Article Summarizaiton:** Summarize websites using a combination of mozilla/readability and the JSPyBridge library.

-10. **More features to come!**: The bot is constantly being updated and new features will be added as they become available.
+11. **More features to come!**: The bot is constantly being updated and new features will be added as they become available.

 ## Current Requirements